 Then, remove from heat and whisk in cubed butter, vanilla extract, and baking soda.

 Once you whisk in the baking soda, the mixture will foam up, this is normal.
 Keep whisking until the butter is melted, then stir the caramel mixture into the popcorn.

 It will be sticky, so work as quickly as possible to coat the popcorn evenly.
 The good news is that even if you don’t completely get it coated, as it bakes in the oven, the caramel will melt, and you’ll be able to stir it to coat again.

 Bake the Popcorn

-Once the popcorn is coated in the caramel sauce, spread it evenly across baking sheets lined with parchment paper.
+Ok, so once the popcorn is coated in the caramel sauce, spread the mixture evenly across a baking sheet lined with parchment paper.

 It’s important to toss the popcorn about every 20 minutes or so to ensure it heats evenly.

 Cool & Store